-I am pleased to submit North Carolina's 2016 Strategy Statement.
-The document identifies our priorities for investing Appalachian funds to enhance economic development activity in North Carolina's portion of the region.
+I am pleased to submit North Carolina's 2017 Strategy Statement.
+The document identifies our priorities for investing Appalachian funds to enhance the economic development activity in North Carolina's portion of the region.
 The information in this submission is consistent with the Appalachian Regional Development Act of 1965, as amended, and Section 5 of the ARC Code.

-The 2016 Appalachian program will focus resources to areas of highest need and will place a strong emphasis on job creation and economic growth.
-The program will support projects that provide access to quality infrastructure, sustain the creation and retention of jobs, and provide access to quality educational opportunities in the development of a highly educated workforce.
+The 2017 Appalachian program will focus resources to the areas of highest need and will place a strong emphasis on job creation and economic growth.
+The program will support projects that provide access to quality infrastructure that will support the creation and retention of jobs, and provide access to quality educational opportunities that will support the development of a highly educated workforce.